tgilbert12990/daddyleagues-groupme-bot/README.md

     * cmdprefix: what will preceed each command
     * pslimit: the maximum numberr of players a player search will return
+    * charlimit: If a message by the bot exceeds this, the bot will send a link to get.php that will generate the message when visited
   * info attributes
     * league: the name of the league
 	* commish: the league's commisioner